minima-global/Wallet/README.md

 ## Installation

 - Run `npm install` in the root of this project, this should install all the dependencies.

+### Mac Zip
 - Run `npm run build-zip` that should build you a `wallet.zip` minidapp in the minidapp folder of this project.
+### Windows Zip
+- Run `npm run build-zip-w` that should create you a build of which you can then:
+  - right-click the build folder and click zip
+  - rename it to minidapp-version.mds.zip

 Finally,